 When he’s at his best, Dotson is a pure playmaker.
 As a catcher, he has the vertical athleticism, body control, hands, and laser focus to make eye-popping plays down the field.
 And as a ball carrier, the Penn State WR is explosive, agile, and he can sink his hips effortlessly when evading defenders.
 He doesn’t always play to this maximum, but the potential is there.
 And his success as a punt returner only reaffirms that.

 Dotson can still further refine the consistency of his route running, and his size will be a bit of a damper on his upside.
 Nevertheless, he has the dual-sided catching ability and creation ability to be an early-round pick.
-I’m not sure the first round is realistic, but if he can have a strong finish to the 2021 season, it’s in the realm of possibility.
+I wouldn’t consider him in Round 1.
+And even in early Round 2, with his slight frame, there would be some hesitation.
+But anywhere on Day 2, Dotson does have some appeal with his upside and relative reliability.

-More likely, however, is that Dotson is a Day 2 pick.
-If he can reach his ceiling as a route runner, he could be a productive NFL receiver for a long time.
+Could Dotson sneak into Round 1?
+Anything is possible, but he’s more likely a Day 2 pick.
+If he can reach his ceiling as a route runner, he could be a very productive NFL receiver with versatility between the boundary and the slot.

 Jahan Dotson’s Player Profile